 To break up and dislodge the pulpy aggregation of cooking fat and flushed wet wipes, CountyClean’s drainage engineers used high pressure water jetting equipment and the company’s powerful Kroll recycling unit as it can recycle waste water back into the vehicles’ tank to be re-used during the heavy jetting process.

-Best practice advice for businesses…
+Best practise advice for your business

 Government building regulations require those who prepare hot food in commercial kitchens to be fitted with grease separators which are specially designed units that separate fat, oil and grease from wastewater before it enters the sewage works for treatment.
 Food macerators are not recommended and enzyme dosing systems need to have been specified based on usage.